h5py/h5py/docs/source/guide/hl.rst

     .. attribute:: compression

-        GZIP compression level, or None if compression isn't used.
+        None or a string indicating the compression strategy;
+        one of "gzip", "lzf", or "lzf".

+    .. attribute:: compression_opts

+        Setting for the compression filter

     .. attribute:: shuffle